The-Ico2/sentinel/README.md

 # Sentinel Desktop Customization Platform

-> **Note:** This is my first large Rust project, and I’m actively learning as I build.
+> **Note:** This is my first Rust project, and I’m actively learning as I build.
 Expect rough edges and architectural evolution.
 If you spot bugs, design issues, or potential improvements, feel free to open a PR or reach out to me on **Discord** or **X (formerly Twitter)**.

 Sentinel is a modular, extensible desktop customization platform designed primarily for Windows.
 Its purpose is to serve as a **central runtime, registry, and orchestration layer** for desktop enhancements—such as status bars, widgets, system integrations, and background services—without locking users or developers into a single UI framework or workflow.